GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 :::{dropdown} Classifications of Level 4

-All Level 3 and Level 4 classes for a given pixel are combined to give a single classification value.
+All categories from Level 3 and Level 4 algorithms are combined to give a single classification value for a given pixel.

+The list below includes classes of different hierarchies, reflecting different levels of detail.
+The higher-level classes are used as fallback classes in cases where a confident detailed classification was not possible, and they are generally rare.

 ```text
 1:    Cultivated Terrestrial Vegetated